Environmental Sustainability Strategy and Action Plan 2023/4

 - We encourage the reuse and repair of products, to avoid premature disposal.

-- We donate redundant IT equipment to other users or recycled once data has been removed in line with information assurance and confidentiality policies.
+- Redundant IT and other office equipment will be donated to other users or recycled once data has been removed in line with information assurance and confidentiality policies.

-- Where possible, and especially for larger groups, meetings are held by videoconference rather than face to face, although we understand the need for some regular face-to-face contact for staff and volunteers’ well-being.
+- Where possible, and especially for larger groups, meetings will be held by videoconference rather than face to face.
+Although we understand the need for some regular face-to-face contact for the wellbeing of staff and volunteers.

-- Whenever possible, CAO staff, volunteers and trustees use public transport or cycle.
+- Whenever possible, CAO staff and trustees will use public transport (bus and train) or bicycle.

-- Car sharing is encouraged whenever possible and car travel is restricted to essential trips only.
+- Car sharing will be encouraged whenever possible and car travel will be restricted to essential trips only.

-- All training venues and meeting locations are easily accessible by public transport.
+- All training venues and meeting locations will be easily accessible by public transport.

-- using LED lightbulbs where our premises allow it
+- Requesting our landlord uses energy and water saving measures eg LED light bulbs where our premises allow it

 Use of water

-- report water leaks and dripping taps immediately
+- Staff to report water leaks and dripping taps immediately.

 Suppliers and purchasing

-- working with suppliers who themselves adhere to sound environmental practices and have a clear environmental policy in place, including the use of products that are produced in an environmentally sustainable manner, and are repairable, non-toxic, reusable or recyclable.
+- We aim to work with suppliers who adhere to sound ethical practices and have a clear Environmental Policy in place, including the use of products that are produced in an environmentally sustainable manner, and are repairable, non-toxic, reusable or recyclable.

 Awareness and education

-- As we know that if our team are well informed, they are more likely to assist in reducing our overall environmental impact, we
+- As we know that if our team are well informed they are more likely to assist in reducing our overall environmental impact, we will train all staff and volunteers on their roles and responsibilities in delivering on the above objectives, and maximising the impact of these.

 Delivering the strategy